Mikoyan-Gurevich MiG-3: Development

 State acceptance testing of two production aircraft was conducted between 27 January and 26 February 1941.
 They were found to be over 250 kg heavier than the MiG-1, which reduced maneuverability and field performance.
 Time to 5000 m decreased by over a minute and the service ceiling proved to be 500 m less.
 The MiG-3 was faster at sea level and at altitude.
 While the ranges reached by both aircraft were farther than that of the older aircraft, they were still less than the 1000 km required.
 Mikoyan and Gurevich protested against the range results as their calculations showed that the MiG-3 could reach 1010 km based on a specific fuel consumption (SFC) of 0.46 kg/km (1.64 lb/mile).
 During the State acceptance trials the SFC was 0.48 kg/km (1.71 lb/mile) but the operational trials conducted earlier showed a SFC of 0.38 kg/km (1.35 lb/mile).
 They blamed the deficiency on a failure to use an altitude correction and that the engines had not been properly adjusted.
 They went as far as arranging for two more flights between Leningrad and Moscow to prove that the MiG-3 could fly 1,000 km (621 mi).
-Two production aircraft were flown on ranges of 1100 km and 971 km, flying at 90% of maximum speed and at an altitude of 7300 m, contradicting the report of the NII VVS (Naoochno-Issledovatel'skiy Institoot Voyenno-Vozdooshnykh Seel—Air Force Scientific Test Institute).
+Two production aircraft were flown on ranges of 1100 km and 971 km, flying at 90% of maximum speed and at an altitude of 7300 m, contradicting the report of the NII VVS (Naoochno-Issledovatel'skiy Institoot Voenno-Vozdushnye Sily—Air Force Scientific Test Institute).